 Method 1: Using Hydrogen Peroxide and Ammonia

-To effectively remove light rust stains off your terrazzo floors using hydrogen peroxide and ammonia, use the procedure below;
+To effectively remove mild-light rust stains off your terrazzo floors using hydrogen peroxide and ammonia, use the procedure below;

 - First off, ensure that all windows in the room are opened for ample ventilation; as the above-mentioned chemicals contain toxic fumes that may cause serious health problems if this precaution is not observed.
 Alternatively, you can wear a face-mask.